-5 Tips to Localize Your Email Marketing Strategy
+5 Tips to Localize Your Email Marketing Campaigns

-Learn how to localize your email marketing and tailor each message to the specific needs of your customer segments!
+Learn how to localize your email marketing campaigns and tailor each message to the specific needs of your customer segments.

 Obviously, email marketing localization is much more complex than that, so if you want to know the ways in which you can adjust your email campaigns and make them as relevant as possible, check out the rest of the article.